danialrami/echo-bridge-manual/Echo-Bridge.md

 Echo Bridge is a reverb, tremolo, and delay pedal.
-The original goal of this pedal was to emulate the sound of the bridge by Tandem, but I got carried away and now it's more like a Strymon Flint + delay lol.
+The original goal of this pedal was to emulate the sound of the bridge by Tandem, but I got carried away and now it's more of its own thing lol.
 It can still do Echo Bridge -- as well as many other spaces 🤝

 I'll be updating this manual as I figure out better ways to render edit mode settings 🐒